-- 1. Project must be listed in the MAPA 2035 Long Range Transportation Plan as required by MAP-21. - 2.
-Minimum match of 20 percent local (non-federal) funding as required by MAP-21. - 3.
+Project must be listed in the MAPA 2050 Long Range Transportation Plan as required by the FAST Act.

+Minimum match of 20 percent local (non-federal) funding as required by the FAST Act.
 Projects must be submitted by local public agencies (LPAs) (including school districts) in the MAPA Transportation Management Area (MAPA TMA).
 The TMA encompasses Douglas and Sarpy Counties in Nebraska and the urbanized area surrounding Council Bluffs in Pottawattamie County, Iowa.